 The Host Institution (HI) must engage the PI for at least the duration of the project, as defined in the PoC grant agreement.
 It must either be established in an EU Member State or Associated Country as a legal entity created under national law, or it may be an International European Interest Organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.
 International organisations with headquarters in an EU Member State or AC will be deemed to be established in this Member State or AC.
 Any type of legal entity, public or private, including universities, research organisations and undertakings can host PIs and their teams.
+To be eligible, legal entities from an EU MS or AC that are public bodies, research organisations or higher education institutions (including private research organisations and private higher education institutions) must have a gender equality plan (GEP) or an equivalent strategic document in place for the duration of the project.
+The gender equality plan or equivalent must fulfil the mandatory requirements listed in Annex 5 of the ERC Work Programme 2023.
 The ERC welcomes applications from PIs hosted by private for-profit research centres, including industrial laboratories.
 Normally the PI will be employed by the HI, but cases where, for duly justified reasons, the PI's employer cannot become the HI, or where the PI is self-employed, can be accommodated.
 The specific conditions of engagement will be subject to clarification and approval during the granting procedure or during the amendment procedure for a change of HI.
+During the granting process, the financial capacity of applicant legal entities will be assessed, if required12.